tpjg/goriakpbc/README.md

 ### Licensing

-goriakpbc is distributed under the Apache license, see `LICENSE` file or `http://www.apache.org/licenses/LICENSE-2.0` for details.
+goriakpbc is distributed under the Apache license, see `LICENSE.txt` file or http://www.apache.org/licenses/LICENSE-2.0 for details.